GoogleCloudPlatform/platform-engineering/reference-architectures/sandboxes/examples/gcp-sandboxes/README.md

 1. Open the [Cloud Console][cloud-console]
 2. Activate [Cloud Shell][cloud-shell] \
-    At the bottom of the Cloud Console, a
-    <a href='https://cloud.google.com/shell/docs/features'>Cloud Shell</a>
-    session starts and displays a command-line prompt.
-Cloud Shell is a shell environment with the Cloud SDK already installed, including the
-    <code>gcloud</code> command-line tool, and with values already set for your
+    At the bottom of the Cloud Console, a [Cloud Shell][cloud-shell-features] session starts and displays a command-line prompt.
+Cloud Shell is a shell environment with the Cloud SDK already installed, including the `gcloud` command-line tool, and with values already set for your current project.
-    current project.
 It can take a few seconds for the session to initialize.

 3. In Cloud Shell, clone this repository